K-Konstantinidis/Text-Based-Dungeon-Run/README.md

 Each character class, has its own buff.
 As an Archer there is a chance to deal more damage, as a Warrion there is a chance to take less damage and as a Mage, there is a bigger chance to find healing potions.

-For more information about how the code works, there are lots of comments in the .java files to help you understand everything!
+For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!